Bryan-Corn/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-Bootcamp analysis for kickstarter data
+## Bootcamp analysis for kickstarter data